 Does oil pulling really work?
 For some things, the benefits are clear, for others, it's questionable.
 I'll share how to oil pull, and what benefits you may see from the practice.

 What is Oil Pulling?

-When I first started doing this, it did feel a little weird.
-I find the coconut oil easier to use than liquid oil (my coconut oil is solid or semi-solid most of the year).
-I put a spoonful in my cheek and let it warm up and melt, and it gives me a minute or two to get used to that much oil in my mouth.
+I find solid coconut oil easier to use than liquid oil.
+I put a spoonful in my cheek and let it warm up and melt.
+This gives me a minute or two to get used to that much oil in my mouth.
 You can start with smaller amounts and work up to a tablespoon.

 What does oil pulling do?